Ivan123yoo/Unsupervised_Land_Cover_Classification_Sentinel2/README.md

 This project was developed using Google Colab Pro, which provided additional RAM and computational resources necessary for processing high-resolution Sentinel-2 imagery and performing clustering analysis efficiently.

+## Acknowledgments

+I would like to express my sincere gratitude to Dr. Michel Tsamados and Weibin Chen for their guidance and support throughout this project.

 ## References